 In a conventional shoe sole it is therefore important to understand that accidental slips on ice, water, gravel, or other slippery or irregular surfaces almost always involve uncontrolled sideways motion of the foot on the ground.
 If the involuntary sideways motion is a significant part of the overall slipping motion, as it frequently is, it unavoidably causes the foot and ankle to excessively supinate or pronate.
 That excessive foot motion unavoidably tilts the conventional shoe sole and necessarily creates the same unnatural lateral ankle instability as previously shown in FIGURE 16.
+So, any recovery from a slip is made difficult if not impossible by the unstable shoe sole.

-Therefore, any naturally occurring slip becomes uncontrollable due to the stability defect of conventional shoe soles and therefore makes uncontrollable falls inevitable, with resulting injury, often serious, like hip fractures and traumatic brain injury.
+Therefore, any naturally occurring slip, or trip on an obstacle, becomes more uncontrollable due to the stability defect of conventional shoe soles.
+It therefore makes uncontrollable falls more likely and often inevitable, with resulting injury, often serious, like hip fractures and traumatic brain injury.
 More than 95% of hip fractures are caused by falling, most typically by falling sideways.26A Accidental falls cause about half of all hospitalizations due to traumatic brain injury (TBI), about twice as often as the next leading cause of TBI-related hospitalization.
 Falls are the most common cause of TBI-related hospitalization for children.
 Falls are a leading cause of TBI-related deaths, second by only a small margin to suicide.

-The sudden uncontrollable sideways or lateral instability makes attempts at instantaneous recovery from the slip difficult or impossible.
+The often sudden uncontrollable sideways or lateral instability makes attempts at instantaneous recovery from a slip or trip difficult or impossible.
 This would seem to explain why most of 300,000 elderly hip fractures each year occur from falling sideways, which unfortunately focuses impact forces directly onto the hip joint.
 Three-quarters of the elderly hip fractures happen to females.